matsumotory/pfds/README.md

 pfds - report a snapshot of the current processes fd

-pfds is one-binary.
+pfds is one-binary and supports multi process.
 It's simple and powerful.

 ## usage